kubernetes/community/contributors/design-proposals/alternate-api-representations.md

 Naive clients benefit from allowing the server to returning resource information in a form that is easy to represent or is more efficient when dealing with resources in bulk.
-It should be possible to ask an API server to return a representation of one or more resources in a way useful for:
+It should be possible to ask an API server to return a representation of one or more resources of the same type in a way useful for:

 * Retrieving a subset of object metadata in a list or watch of a resource, such as the metadata needed by the generic Garbage Collector or the Namespace Lifecycle Controller